 Cambridge District Scout Archive

 Houghton Hall is quoted in several Scout references as a meeting place.
 The OLEM History (below) explains the story of the building.
 One section served as the men’s clubroom and the remained as a hall for the school and parish organizations.
 It served as the home for the revived 17th Cambridge (Catholic) Troop and later the Wolf Cubs.

-It is given as being in use as ‘Houghton Hall’ between 1920 and 1936 in this history but is very clearly recorded as being the site of the first named Cambridge ‘Gang Show’ in December 1937 in Union Road.
+It is given as being in use as ‘Houghton Hall’ between 1920 and 1936 in the OLEM history but is very clearly recorded as being the site of the first named Cambridge ‘Gang Show’ in December 1937 in Union Road.
 It is possible that it was still available for use at that time although the parish had moved to other premises or a later building was given the same name.
 A Houghton Hall was in Union Road was being used for a Scout activity in 1952.
 The original physical building went through several locations and roles.

 - First Eastern General Hospital 1914 – 1920

 - Houghton Hall Union Road (off Hills Rd) Rectory Gardens of OLEM 1920 – 1936/7?

 - St Laurence’s High Street Chesterton 1939 – 1956

 - St Vincent de Paul Ditton Lane 1956 – date

 History of St Vincent de Paul, Ditton

 The present building started life as part of the First Eastern General Hospital on Newmarket Road.
 At the end of WWI, a number of prefabricated war-surplus buildings were being disbanded.
 A benefactor, Baron Anatole Von Hügel, paid the cost –said to be £250 – and it was moved to the Rectory garden (now St. Alban’s School) in 1920, and named Houghton Hall.
 It served the Parish there until 1936.